D3LAB-DAO/Governor-C/docs/PQV.md

 Everyone equally has only one vote.

-However, in this way, it is simply determined by a majority vote, and there is no way to reflect an individual's desperation because they have same voting power.
+However, in this way, it is simply determined by a majority vote, and there is no way to reflect an individual's aspiration because they have same voting power.

 ## One-person Multi-vote Method